-The VAT legislation affords special dispensations to a vendor that carries on agricultural, pastoral or other farming activities (farming enterprise).
+The VAT Act provides special dispensations to a vendor that carries on agricultural, pastoral or other farming activities (farming enterprise).

 Zero rating and Exemption upon Importation of certain Goods

-The first dispensation allows a vendor that carries on a farming enterprise to acquire certain goods, at the zero rate or import certain goods where the VAT upon importation is exempt.
+The first dispensation allows a vendor that carries on a farming enterprise to acquire certain goods at the zero rate or import certain goods exempt from VAT.
 These goods must however be used or consumed in the course of conducting a farming enterprise.
 The intention of this dispensation is to assist a vendor that carries on a farming enterprise with their cash flows.

 Some of the goods that may be acquired under this dispensation are –

 - Animal feed;